Chronoblog/gatsby-theme-chronoblog/starters/chronoblog/README.md

 ## More information

-To get all the basic information, go to the main repository: [github.com/Ganevru/gatsby-theme-chronoblog](https://github.com/Ganevru/gatsby-starter-chronoblog)
+For complete information, go to the main repository: [github.com/Ganevru/gatsby-theme-chronoblog](https://github.com/Ganevru/gatsby-starter-chronoblog)